Note: This blog is updated every Friday morning

 Scottish Government announce the new local authority protection measures in force from 6am on Monday 2 November.

 Scottish Government announce changes to the way people access A&E will be tested in NHS Ayrshire and Arran, ahead of a national redesign of urgent care, planned for launch across Scotland in December.

 Scottish Government announce the extension of quarantine rules for travellers from Cyprus and Lithuania, who must quarantine on arrival in Scotland for 14 days from 4am on Sunday 1 November.

 Scottish Government publish updated schools guidance, increasing the use of face coverings for parents and visitors, adults where they cannot keep two metres from other adults and/or children, and S4-6 pupils in Level 3 and 4 areas.

-Scottish Government announce a £15 million funding package to respond to children and young people’s mental health issue, with a focus on those brought about by the coronavirus pandemic.
+Scottish Government announce a £15 million funding package to respond to children and young people’s mental health issues, with a focus on those brought about by the pandemic.

 Scottish Government publish the Care Home Review (A rapid review of factors relevant to the management of COVID-19 in the care home environment in Scotland).

-Scottish Government publish the Adult Social Care Winter Preparedness Plan.
-The plan is backed by £112 million investment to support the sector over winter.
+Scottish Government publish the Adult Social Care Winter Preparedness Plan, backed by £112 million investment to support the sector over winter.